Professor - Theatre and Dance

 - THTD 401: Junior Independent Study

-- Shirley has presented papers at the Southeastern Theatre Conference, The Mid-American Theatre Conference, the Association for Theatre in Higher Education, the American Association of Colleges and Universities and The Asian Studies Development Program.
+- Shirley has presented papers at the Asian Society Development Program, the Southeastern Theatre Conference, the Mid-American Theatre Conference, the Association for Theatre in Higher Education, and the American Association of Colleges and Universities.

 - Thoughtless (10-minute play)